junaiderade/nextjs_tutorial/nextjs_tutorial_notes.md

 # Definitions

+## CSS Modules
+Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.
+CSS Modules allow you to scope CSS to a component by automatically creating unique class names, so you don't have to worry about style collisions as well.

+## Tailwind
+Tailwind is a CSS framework that speeds up the development process by allowing you to quickly write utility classes directly in your TSX markup.

 ## Next.js
 - a framework for building server-rendered React applications, but it does have some backend capabilities
 - a backend framework that serves a front end.
 SSR (server side rendering) provides improved perfromance and SEO.